 Archive Service

 The Archive service enables you to search through job data archived in the Workload Archiving server.
 The service also enables you to obtain job outputs and job logs for individual jobs.
-This feature is for environments with Control-M/EM version 9.0.20 or higher.
+You must have Control-M/EM version 9.0.20 or higher installed to run the Archive service.

 For information about job archiving setup, see Config Service.